yasen5/APWorldWebsite/README.md

 # APWorldWebsite
 A website intended for use by students currently taking AP World History.
-It aims to present the full content of the course in a digestible way, organized both by time period and geography.
+It aims to present the full content of the course in a digestible way, organized by time period, geography, and relevance to the AP exam.

 ## Long Term Goals: